zkat/talks/2017-09-nordicjs/presentation.md

 ^ That also means continuing all the development going on with browsers' devtools.
 These are really great descendants to the development tooling that Self pioneered.
 With ES modules' new live binding exports, there's a whole world of interactive dev that we still haven't quite explored.

 ^ Finally, I think the work that's been going on with web components for the past few years is fantastic.
 Web Components are basically a way to clone and customize actual DOM elements, meaning you can play with your app right in the devtools html inspector.
 I think that's probably kinda controversial, but I totally think that, based on everything I've talked about, Web Components are the most natural evolution of the web platform.
 I think they're going to make the web a lot more accessible to new developers, and they're going to open doors we still can't quite imagine.
-I don't know if you can tell, but I'm kinda a fangirl about this.
+React components are pretty close to this, too, and Mars' talk about how to build them is coming up after the break.
+I'm really looking forward to it.

 ---